storedsafe/csv-importer/README.md

 ```
 --separator
 ```
-> Use this character as CSV separator (single character)
+> Use this character as CSV separator.
+(Single character)

 ```
 --json